 These are the workhorses with 40 business class seats in a 1-2-1 configuration.
 The pods are spacious and the beds are actually comfortable for sleeping.
 If you’re flying solo, grab seats 1A or 1K for extra legroom, or 7A/7K for more privacy.
 The middle seats (D and G) work well for couples, though you can’t lower the divider between them.

-The 787-9 has 30 seats, the 787-8 has 20.
+Currently has 30 business class seats in the same reverse herringbone layout as the 777s.
 These planes are newer and quieter, plus those electronic window shades are pretty cool.
-Avoid seats 5A and 5K on both versions – they’re missing windows completely.
-The best solo seats are 8A and 8K on the 787-9 for privacy.
+Avoid seats 5A and 5K – they’re missing windows completely.
+The best solo seats are 8A and 8K for privacy.
+Note that the 787-9 will eventually get the new cabin design as well, but existing aircraft will keep the current Signature Class product for now.

 Airbus A330-300

 This is where it gets tricky – Air Canada operates two versions.
 The modern one has 32 seats in 1-2-1 layout and it’s great.
 The old version has a 1-1-1 configuration that’s basically outdated and should be avoided at all costs.
 The good news is there aren’t many of the old ones left.
-On the modern A330s, the middle dividers actually work, making it the best option for couples.
+On the modern A330s, the middle dividers actually work, making it the best option for couples among the current fleet.

 Airbus A220-300

 This is for shorter flights with 12 recliner seats in 2-2 configuration.
 They’re comfortable for domestic routes but don’t expect lie-flat beds.
-Honestly, it’s fine for flights under 4 hours.
+Honestly, it’s fine for flights under 4 hours, and Air Canada has been upgrading these with free wifi and new cabin interiors through mid-2026.

 Baggage Allowance with Air Canada Business Class

-Business class gets you two free checked bags up to 50 pounds each, which is pretty standard.
-If you’ve got Aeroplan elite status, it gets better – 25K members keep the two-bag limit, but 35K and above get three bags up to 70 pounds each.
-That’s actually really generous compared to other airlines.
+Business class gets you two free checked bags up to 50 pounds each.
+If you’ve got Aeroplan elite status, it gets more interesting, but there’s a major change coming February 1, 2026.
+Starting in 2026, Aeroplan 25K members will get one additional checked bag beyond what’s included with their economy fare (up to two bags total).
+This is a downgrade from the previous policy where 25K got two bags automatically.
+Meanwhile, 35K and above still get three bags up to 70 pounds each, which remains really generous compared to other airlines.

 Star Alliance Gold members get one free bag even on economy tickets, which is a nice bonus.
 Military personnel get three bags up to 70 pounds each.
-I’ve never had issues with the baggage allowance being too restrictive.
+I’ve never had issues with the baggage allowance being too restrictive, especially in business class where two 50-pound bags covers most travel needs.

 Air Canada Business Class Airport Experiences

 The airport experience varies wildly depending on where you’re flying from.
-Toronto, Vancouver, Montreal, and Calgary have the best setups with dedicated business class check-in areas and priority security lines that actually work.
+Toronto, Vancouver, Montreal, and Calgary have the best setups with dedicated business class check-in areas and priority security lines.

 The Maple Leaf Lounges are solid but not spectacular.
 They’ve got decent food, full bars, and comfortable seating.
-The Air Canada Café in Toronto for domestic flights is actually pretty cool with proper barista coffee and fresh food.
+The Air Canada Café in Toronto for domestic flights is pretty cool with proper barista coffee and fresh food.
+Good news for 2026: Vancouver is getting two new Air Canada Cafés (one opened fall 2025, second in early 2026), and Montreal’s getting one in the transborder area.

 But the real star is the Signature Suite in Toronto and Vancouver.
-These are legitimately some of the best lounges I’ve ever experienced – à la carte dining by chef David Hawksworth, Moët & Chandon champagne, and Molton Brown amenities.
+These are legitimately some of the best lounges I’ve ever experienced – à la carte dining by chef David Hawksworth, premium champagne (selection rotates but often includes brands like Moët & Chandon and Taittinger), and Molton Brown amenities.
 You need a paid business class ticket or flexible award ticket to get in, but it’s worth every penny.

 - Read next: Best Airport Lounges in the World